ianhomer/dotfiles/TROUBLESHOOT.md

 Look at the bottom of the log file for a sorted summary

-Also generate a start up time report with:
+Also generate a start-up time report with:

     :StartupTime